Purple-flowered plants work well in most colour schemes, pairing just as effectively with whites and pastels as they do with hot reds and oranges.

 For a more classic look, combine different shades of purple flowers with pink- and white-flowered plants.

-The added boon of growing purple-flowered plants is that they’re likely to attract plenty of pollinators, with some showing an innate preference for purple flowers.
+Another benefit of growing purple-flowered plants is that they’re highly attractive to pollinators, with some showing an innate preference for purple flowers.

 Discover some of our favourite plants with purple flowers to grow, below.

 Teasels (Dipsacus fullonum) are UK natives that every garden could make room for.
 Sow a few and they’ll take care of themselves, providing food for pollinators, seeds for birds and beautiful winter seedheads in the process.
 Check out more UK native wildflowers to grow.

 Sweet rocket, Hesperis matrionalis is a pretty annual with mauve blooms, that’s perfect for dotting in borders or sowing in containers.
 It has fantastic evening scent, too.
 Discover more plants with rich, evening fragrance.

 Most ornamental alliums range in colour from white, through to pink and purple.
 They’re especially popular with pollinating insects and provide interest in borders with their drumstick shaped blooms.
 Discover 10 great alliums to grow.

 There are salvias to grow in an array of colours, but purple-flowered cultivars like ‘Amistad’ and ‘Ostfriesland’ are probably the most numerous.
 Check out this advice from an expert grower on how to care for salvias.

 Catmint (Nepeta) are bushy perennials producing masses of nectar-rich flowers in summer.
 For sensory gardens, the aromatic foliage is ideal.
 They thrive in a position of full sun, with light, well-drained soil.
 Cut the first flush of blooms back hard to encourage a second flush.
 Try using catmint to create this nectar-rich container display.